9 Ways to Lower Your Child Care Costs

 Co-op Daycare

-A co-op daycare (also called a Parent Participation Nursery School, or PPNS) is a less expensive yet similarly structured alternative to a traditional child care center.
+A co-op daycare (also called a Parent Participation Nursery School, or PPNS) is a less expensive yet similarly structured alternative to a traditional daycare center.
 Co-op daycares and preschools are able to keep tuition costs lower by relying heavily on volunteer help from parents.
 Depending on a co-op’s individual structure, parents typically rotate working alongside certified daycare teachers in half-day shifts, taking turns caring for each other’s children.

 In-Home Daycare

-In-home daycare is another less expensive alternative to center-based care that has most of the same benefits, including structured schedules, socializing for your child and the peace of mind of having a licensed child care provider taking care of your little one.
+In-home daycare is another less expensive alternative to center-based care that has most of the same benefits, including structured schedules, socializing for your child and the peace of mind of having a licensed provider taking care of your little one.
 The key difference is that in-home daycares are operated out of a private home, so they’re much smaller and accept fewer children (usually about 10 to 12, fewer if there are young infants).
 The smaller size allows them to offer lower tuition rates, flexible hours, a smaller adult-to-child ratio for more individualized care and more close-knit interactions between parents and staff.

 Nanny Share